Last Updated on July 31, 2021 by Julia Wilson

 But it looks so much like a purebred

-A lot of domestic shorthair and longhair cats do have similar characteristics, coat colours and patterns to many of the pedigree breeds of cat and I think this is where it becomes confusing.
+Many domestic shorthair and longhair cats share the same charteristics with pedigree cats and this is where it becomes confusing.
 When it comes to trying to determine what breed a cat is, the most common; these domestics are assumed to be:

 - Shorthaired pointed cat – Siamese.
 The pointed gene did originate in the Siamese cat, who arrived in the East in the late 1800s.
 From there they no doubt bred with domestics which introduced the pointed (Himalayan) gene into the wider cat population.
 All Siamese cats are pointed, but not all pointed cats are Siamese.
 As the gene is recessive, the offspring must receive a copy from both the mother and father for the pointed pattern to occur, the parents may not be pointed cats themselves, but both carry the gene.
 There is more information on pointed cats in this article.

 - Shorthaired pointed and white cat – Snowshoe.
-This breed is still quite rare, particularly in Australia.
-The Snowshoe is a pointed cat but also has the co-dominant white piebald gene, which adds white to areas of the body, including the face, feet, and belly.
+The Snowshoe is a rare breed with a pointed coat, similar to the Siamese but also has the co-dominant white piebald gene, which adds white to areas of the body, including the face, feet, and belly.
 Again, both of these genes are also in the general population, so it is not unusual to find a domestic shorthair with similar markings to a Snowshoe.